tc39/notes/meetings/2016-11/dec-1.md

 WH: It seems odd to have a PrivateName be a single token.
 The more natural way to express it would be as two tokens, `#` followed by an IdentifierName.

 KG: Won't that allow whitespace between `#` and IdentifierName?
 - The hash is intended to be thought of as part of the property name, ie:

 ```js
 this.
   #foo.
   #bar;
 ```

-(RW, LB: Weird)
+(RW, LBR: Weird)

 AWB: No whitespace between `#` and `foo` in `#foo`, but also `foo` not IdentifierPart